UniMath/agda-unimath/DESIGN-PRINCIPLES.md

 but we still assume function extensionality separately.
 Furthermore, The interval type is contractible, so there is no need at all to postulate it.
 The circle can be constructed as the type of `ℤ`-torsors, and the replacement axiom can be used to prove there is a circle in `UU lzero`.
-Adittionally, the replacement axiom can be proven by the join construction, which only uses pushouts.
+Additionally, the replacement axiom can be proven by the join construction, which only uses pushouts.
 Finally, the Agda built-in types do not change the semantics of the theory, they only give convenience to the user of the library.